jupyterlab/extension-examples/server-extension/README.md

 with the sole purpose of packaging the full extension nicely to help its distribution through package managers like `pip`.

-> Note: In particular, [`jupyter-packaging`](https://github.com/jupyter/jupyter-packaging) provides helpers to package and install JS files
-> with a Python package for Jupyter frontends (classical notebook,
-> JupyterLab,...).
-> As this package is a setup requirement, it needs to be specified in the `pyproject.toml` to be installed by `pip`.

 To deploy simultaneously the frontend and the backend, the frontend NPM package needs to be built and inserted in the Python package.
-This is done using a special a dedicated builder following [PEP 517](https://www.python.org/dev/peps/pep-0517) from package [jupyter-packaging](https://github.com/jupyter/jupyter-packaging).
+This is done using [hatch](https://hatch.pypa.io/) builder with some additional plugins:

+- [hatch-nodejs-version](https://github.com/agoose77/hatch-nodejs-version): Get package metadata from `package.json` to align Python and JavaScript metadata.
+- [hatch-jupyter-builder](https://github.com/jupyterlab/hatch-jupyter-builder/): Builder plugin to build Jupyter JavaScript assets as part of the Python package.
   Its configuration is done in `pyproject.toml`:

 ```py
 # pyproject.toml